jingelrpg/coc-vft/README.md

 * Jelka still loves Radek,
   but could never forgive him the loss of their resistance group members.
   Therefore they haven't seen or talked to each other for a long time.
-  But Radek asks her to join the investigation of Torpedownia, because he feels that she is the only one who might believe him what happened to the young people at the beach.
+  Now Radek asks her to join the investigation of Torpedownia, because he feels that she is the only one who might believe him what happened to the young people at the beach.
-  He also hopes that she will realize how much he truly regrets his failures of the past, and that he hopes to eventually find salvation by rescuing those stolen young people and facing the mysterious forces that have haunted him in his dreams for most of his life.
+  He also hopes that she will realize how much he truly regrets his failures of the past, and that he seeks a final salvation by rescuing those stolen young people and facing the mysterious forces that have haunted him in his dreams for most of his life.